 How grease trap pumping works

 Once the grease buildup becomes too thick, it is time to get it pumped or cleaned.
-At NoCo Septic, we are skilled in providing quality cleaning services and will restore your grease trap, so it is working like new.
+At NoCo Septic, we are skilled in providing quality cleaning services and will restore your grease trap to its former function.
+Our process is simple and we conduct our grease trap cleaning services with little to no downtime for your business.

 Here is how the process works: